 - Did you refuse a breath or blood test?

-The consequences of an administrative hearing suspension depend on your record in Cape Girardeau County, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Cape Girardeau County and across Missouri:

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Cape Girardeau County, MO after 30 days.
+- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Cape Girardeau County, MO area after 30 days.

-With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
-Losing your license can affect your job, daily responsibilities, and overall mobility in Cape Girardeau County, MO.
+Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Cape Girardeau County, MO.

-Securing a Limited Driving Privilege (Hardship License) in Cape Girardeau County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Cape Girardeau County, MO

 - Employment, business, or occupation-related travel